martynbiz/advanced-bootstrap-blocks/readme.txt

 This plugin adds flexible Bootstrap 4 blocks to the WordPress editor for creating custom page layouts using the Bootstrap grid.

 Are you using Advanced Bootstrap Blocks?
-Please [write a review](https://wordpress.org/plugins/advanced-bootstrap-blocks/#reviews)!
+[Write a review](https://wordpress.org/plugins/advanced-bootstrap-blocks/#reviews)!

-== Blocks & Features ==
+== Blocks ==

-The following Bootstrap components are available:
+Advanced Bootstrap Blocks adds the following Bootstrap 4 blocks to the WordPress editor:

 * Container (fixed-width or fluid, with background image settings)
 * Row